 The following tips and tools are intended to assist with your advocacy efforts.
 But the strength of an advocate does not come from an expertise in civics, public policy, or the legislative process.
 Advocates are simply patients, family members, and friends, and our strength comes from a willingness to stand up and speak out!

 Contact Your Members of Congress

 You can contact your Congressperson by phone, email, or through social media.
 The first step is to identify and find the contact information for your Representative by going to www.house.gov and entering your zip code in the box at the top right corner.

 - Identify yourself as a constituent and ask to speak with the healthcare staff member for your Representative.
 If they are unavailable, you can leave a voicemail.

-- Ask that your Member of Congress become a cosponsor of HR 2311, The Functional Gastrointestinal and Motility Disorders Research Enhancement Act of 2015.
+- Ask that your Member of Congress introduce The Functional Gastrointestinal and Motility Disorders Research Enhancement Act.

 - Provide a short explanation of functional GI and motility disorders.
 Refer to the Quick Facts below for help.

 - Briefly share your personal story of how one or more of these disorders has affected your life, or the life of someone you know.